davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-As of Spring Boot for {pivotal-gemfire-name} (SBDG) 1.3, you can declare {pivotal-gemfire-name} properties from `gemfire.properties` in Spring Boot `application.properties`.
+As of Spring Boot for VMware GemFire (SBDG) 1.3, you can declare VMware GemFire properties from `gemfire.properties` in Spring Boot `application.properties`.